aberbegall/trader/README.md

 Copyright (c) 2015, Agustin Berbegall
 All rights reserved.

-Provides the services required by trader-UI:
+This API provides the following RESTful services required by trader-UI:

-GetShareData, GetShareDataList...
+() GetShareData
+() GetShareDataList
+() GetShareHistoryData